 Carry on Spying still gets a laugh more than 50 years after it was made.

-Posted by Michael Shrimpton on February 19, 2017, With 1836 Reads Filed under Investigations.
+Posted by Michael Shrimpton on February 19, 2017, With 1861 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.